iiasa/gams_trace/gams_trace.md

 Typical outputs for listing:

 *   `parse path/to/main.gms`:
-    Parses the provided root and included `.gms` files for LP solve statements, saves parsed data to `gams_trace.parse`, and lists aggregate counts of solves and symbols (including unidentified symbols); detailed solve information is persisted in `gams_trace.solves`.
+    Parses the provided root and included `.gms` files for solve statements (any solver), saves parsed data to `gams_trace.parse`, and lists aggregate counts of solves and symbols (including unidentified symbols); detailed solve information is persisted in `gams_trace.solves`.

 *   `list solves`:
     Lists all detected solve statements with IDs.

 *   `list solve N`:
-    Shows details for the N-th solve statement: model name, sense, objective variable, and file:line.
+    Shows details for the N-th solve statement: model name, solver, sense, objective variable, and file:line.
 Requires solve number.

 *   `list sets`:
     Lists all defined sets (e.g., - Myset).